 Try to avoid using these if you can and make your own recipe.
 Here’s one for you, add half a dozen drops of dish soap to about half a gallon of warm water along with two ounces of rubbing alcohol.
 It will work wonders.

 8. Using Cat Litter Or Sand To Get Some Traction

 A couple of safety tricks that you can use for slippery conditions are to spread sand or kitty litter on the snow or ice.
 Especially good for steps, walkways, and entrances.

 Although, both are great for traction remember they do not actually melt the snow or ice.
 They are just a good measure against slips and falls and a simple way to avoid injuries.

 9. Use a Snow Blower or Electric Snow Shovel

 As I touched on earlier in the blog, nothing beats owning a good snowblower if you have large amounts of snow.
-A snow thrower or electric snow shovel will do the job for those of you with a little less snowfall.
+A snow thrower, or if your budget is tight, the best electric snow shovel you can get for your money will do the job for those of you with a little less snowfall.

 Snow shoveling can be quite an effort putting a strain on the body.
 Be sure to buy ergonomic shovels and use PT-approved techniques to avoid injuries.